2024 Solar Incentives Guide for Patton, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives encourage people to switch to renewable energy by providing incentives that lower the financial burden of solar panel installation and use.
-Incentives may include things like discounts, cash back or monthly utility bill credits.
-Some incentives are handled federally, while others are handled by the state of Pennsylvania or your utility company, county or municipality.
-Categories of solar incentives include:
+Solar incentives are designed to encourage people to switch their home over to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+Different types of incentives, including discounts, cash back or monthly utility bill credits, may be available to you.
+Certain incentives may be offered by the Pennsylvania government, by your utility company or by county or municipality, while other incentives are federal.
+Some broad categories of solar incentives include:

 • Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that typically becomes part of your taxable income.
 Typically, there is a small threshold of energy production to meet before your solar system can earn SRECs or other performance-based incentives.
 SRECs and similar incentives are typically handled at the state level.

 • Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you have a net metering agreement with your Patton utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.
+If you have a net metering agreement with your Patton utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.

-• Rebates: Rebates, or cash back after a purchase, are typically applied prior to any solar tax credits being calculated.
-These rebates may be offered by your local utility company, by your county or by your state.
+• Rebates: Rebates, or partial refunds after a purchase, are normally given prior to any solar tax credits being calculated.
+These rebates might be offered by your local utility company, by your state or by your county.

 Best Regional Coverage